unbit/uwsgi-docs/LogFormat.rst

            .on_load = register_logchunks,
    };

-if you load the foobar plugin, you will be able to use the %(foobar) request logging variable (reporting the request status)
+Now if you load the foobar plugin, you will be able to use the %(foobar) request logging variable (that would report the request status).